Pandas with Extras

 Now with an S3 bucket¶

-Python package provides an authenticated MinIO Client as follows:
+The provided avengercon Python package provides an authenticated MinIO Client as follows:

 from avengercon.minio import get_minio_client()